Defining the term “speaking in tongues”.

 When, where and how it occurs in the Christian Church.

 Please quickly read the article, “Experiencing the Holy Spirit” that introduces this subsection, “Gifts of the Spirit” on the website.

 Another article, “Is this Spirit stuff real?” explains, as the name implies, how we can analyse the manifestations of so-called gifts and recognise their genuineness.
-I have no doubt that this stuff sounds – to anyone who has had no contact with this side of the Christian Church – like it came from planet Mars!
+I have no doubt that this stuff looks – to anyone who has had no contact with this side of the Christian Church – like it came from planet Mars!
 But it actually began in the first century, as documented in the Bible, and it is again happening now.